breadcat/blog.minskio.co.uk/content/quotes.md

 >ISO-8601 for life

->It is a very comfortable hell

->It takes forever, until it doesn't

 >It's called a child-size soda because it is the size of a child <!-- parks and recreation -->

 >It's funny how a diagnosis can make things worse